dmeehan1968/react-component-library/.junie/guidelines.md

 ### Writing component tests

-- Create a helper class to provide domain-specific-language (DSL) semantics for the test.
+- Create a helper class to provide domain-specific-language (DSL) semantics for the test
+  - Add getters for common queries such as locators, text, etc.
+  - Add actions for user interactions (e.g. click, type, etc.)
+  - DO NOT Add assertions for expected state (e.g. text, visibility, etc.) - these should be implemented as custom expect matchers.
-- Create custom matchers (`/playwright/matchers`) to improve test semantics.
+- Create custom matchers (in `/playwright/matchers`) to improve test semantics
   Example:

 ```ts